|

 stable community that ensures a chance to prosper and enjoy life.

-The Trans-Canada Yellowhead Route (Highway #16) cuts east-west through
+highway.
+The Trans-Canada Yellowhead Route (Highway #16) cuts east-west

-RM of Lansdowne and provides convenient access to markets across
+through the region and provides convenient access to markets

 centres on the Yellowhead Highway, Neepawa and Gladstone.
 Neepawa,

-4,000, has a bustling, full-service economy with many small and
+population 4,000, has a bustling, full-service economy with many small

-businesses.
-Gladstone, population approx. 1,000, has basic services and
+and medium-sized businesses.
+Gladstone, population approx. 1,000, has

 |